Energy Optimization of Wind Turbines via a Neural Control Policy Based on Reinforcement Learning Markov Chain Monte Carlo Algorithm: VAWT Model

 \subsection{VAWT Parameters and Mathematical Model}

 It should also be noted that $C_{p}$ itself is a function of TSR ($\lambda$) that is given in equation \eqref{eq: TSR}:

+The TSR, which provides a measurement of the ratio between the wind speed and the speed of the blade tip, is crucial in establishing the maximum output power of a wind turbine.
+A greater TSR means that the blade is moving faster than the wind, which typically results in more power being produced.
+The efficiency with which a wind turbine transforms wind energy into mechanical energy is measured by $C_p$ on the other hand.
+It is defined as the ratio of the mechanical power output of the turbine to the total wind power incident on the rotor: As shown in Figure \ref{fig: Cp curve}, for a given wind turbine, the $C_{p}$ curve shows that the maximum $C_{p}$ occurs at a TSR that is near the optimal TSR for maximum power output.
+The shape of the $C_{p}$ curve depends on the design of the wind turbine and can be used to compare different turbine designs and thus optimize the design of new turbines.
 In order to simulate the behaviour of the wind and VAWT, equation \eqref{eq: P_wind}, which is the extension of equation \eqref{eq: TSR}, is used.
 These equations give the maximum possible value for $C_{p}$ as around $0.4$, as also seen from Figure \ref{fig: Cp curve}.
 For our setting, the VAWT parameter values are provided in Table \ref{tab:VAWT_sys}.
 Besides these structural parameters, a $6^{th}$order nonlinear relationship between $C_P$ and TSR is experimentally established as given in equation \eqref{eq: Cp_eq}.

 Equation \eqref{eq: Cp_param} provides different $C_{p}$ values and in Figure \ref{fig: Cp curve} a curve representing $C_{p}$ with respect to $\lambda$ has been shown.
 One can also obtain generated torque by the wind by having the ratio between wind power and rotor velocity as in equation \eqref{eq: wind_torque}.